 The meaning "remains of metal produced or collected after rolling or casting to be reworked" is from 1790.
 Scrap-iron is attested by 1794.

 "a fight, struggle, tussle," 1846, possibly a dialectal variant of scrape (n.1) on the notion of "an abrasive encounter" [Century Dictionary].
 Weekley and OED suggest obsolete colloquial scrap "scheme, villainy, vile intention" (1670s).

 "to fight, brawl, box," 1867, colloquial, from scrap (n.2).
+Intransitive sense of "argue heatedly, quarrel" is by 1895.
 Related: Scrapped; scrapping.

-"to make into scrap," 1883 (of old locomotives), from scrap (n.1).
-Related: Scrapped; scrapping.
+"to make into scrap, consign to a scrap-heap, break up (machinery) into scrap-iron," 1883 (in reference to locomotives), from scrap (n.1).
+Related: Scrapped; scrapping; scrappable.